Large deviations for the largest eigenvalue of sub-Gaussian matrices

 \section{Case where $\psi$ is an increasing function}

 In this section we make the additional assumption that $\psi$ is non-decreasing.
 This assumption is in particular satisfied in the sparse Gaussian case below.

-\begin{Ex}[Sparse Gaussian distribution] Let $\mu$ be the law of $\xi \Gamma$ where $\xi$ is a Bernoulli variable of parameter $p\in(0,1)$ and $\Gamma$ is a standard Gaussian random variable.
+\begin{example}[Sparse Gaussian distribution] Let $\mu$ be the law of $\xi \Gamma$ where $\xi$ is a Bernoulli variable of parameter $p\in(0,1)$ and $\Gamma$ is a standard Gaussian random variable.
 In that case we have for any $ x \in \R$,

-is increasing in $x$ as the integral of increasing functions on $\mathbb R^{+}$. \end{Ex}
+is increasing in $x$ as the integral of increasing functions on $\mathbb R^{+}$. \end{example}